Reducing Haul Truck Service Times

 - Identified main wastes and delays particularly waiting, rework and duplication

-- Assembled all staff including production and maintenance planners and created an ideal sequence of work from last good load to first new load.
+- Assembled all staff including production and maintenance planners and created an ideal sequence of work from last good load to the first new load.

 - Created a detailed sequence of maintenance work incorporating improvement ideas from all trades.